 the knot in the stomach

 We like how Sentis framed this discussion on how stress and anger affect the body at the moment:

 Josef is at a friend’s party when he notices Julia, his ex-girlfriend, is present.
 They broke up a few months before because she did not keep her commitment to Josef.
 He is already feeling amped up by the party.
 Upon seeing Julia, Josef’s body stiffens and he crosses his arms across his chest.
 His stomach feels like it is in a knot, and his jaw clenches.
 Josef may not even be aware of what he is feeling but his body is telling him something is out of balance.
 Before Josef’s mind has time to connect his feelings and thoughts with his past negative experience with Julia, his body has responded.

-Everyone has different things that upsets them.
-Recognizing anger triggers, creates awareness, and can create the mental space to be able to plan ahead.
+Everyone has different things that upset them.
+Recognizing anger triggers creates awareness, and can create the mental space to be able to plan.
 It can allow you to react and not react.
 Triggers can be thought patterns, emotions, physical discomfort, physical stress, physical or emotional threats, or external events.

 Let’s break down some possible triggers.
 Here are four categories of potential types of triggers.

-Emotional triggers are emotions that seem to lay underneath our anger or that our anger sometimes mask.
-Some common emotions that seem to trigger anger are: fear, boredom, frustration, hurt, irritation, embarrassment, shame, guilt, worthlessness and confusion.
+Emotional triggers are emotions that seem to lay underneath our anger or that our anger sometimes masks.
+Some common emotions that seem to trigger anger are fear, boredom, frustration, hurt, irritation, embarrassment, shame, guilt, worthlessness, and confusion.

 Physical triggers can include pain, injuries, illness, or discomfort.